 Choosing the right ZK proving system significantly impacts your application.
-Groth16 and PLONK are the two most popular systems, each with distinct trade-offs.
+Groth16 and PLONK are the two most popular systems, each with distinct trade-offs — and both play a role in enabling computation on encrypted data.
 This guide helps you decide.

 Overview